Bronze Tiger

-Bronze Tiger (Benjamin "Ben" Turner) is a character appearing in American comic books published by DC Comics.
-Created by Dennis O'Neil, Leopoldo Durañona, and Jim Berry, he first appeared in Richard Dragon, Kung Fu Fighter #1 (May 1975).
-The character is considered among the most premiere martial artists, assassins, and spies in the DC Universe.
-He is most notably depicted as a freelance vigilante, a member of the League of Assassins, and an operative of the Suicide Squad, characterized either as a villain or an antihero due to brainwashing and manipulation from the League of Assassins.
+Bronze Tiger is a fictional character appearing in American comic books published by DC Comics.
+Created by Dennis O'Neil, Leopoldo Durañona, and Jim Berry, he first appeared in Richard Dragon, Kung Fu Fighter #1 (May 1975) during the Bronze Age of Comics.The character is depicted as a African-American martial artist, considered to be among the most premier fighters in the world and rivals his long-time friend and peers, Richard Dragon and Lady Shiva.